splunk/splunk-ansible/docs/advanced/default.yml.spec.md

   shc:
     prestart_config: <bool>
-    * Experimental feature flag that writes a fresh Search Head member's SHC configuration before the first Splunk start and skips repeated `init shcluster-config` calls.
+    * Experimental feature flag that reconciles Search Head member-local SHC configuration before each Splunk start and skips `init shcluster-config`.
-    * Existing persistent members are validated but their SHC identity and generated cluster `id` are not rewritten.
+    * Fresh and retained persistent members receive the same desired member-local settings.
+Generated cluster `id`, Raft state, and live membership remain Splunk-managed and are not written by Ansible.
     * During initial cluster formation, restarts requested by live SHC bootstrap are deferred to Kubernetes lifecycle orchestration so that the nascent captain is not stopped before all members join.
     * Default: false